julianwangnwu/julianwangnwu.github.io/_pages/about.md

 </p>

 <p style="font-family:'Roboto', sans-serif; font-size:18px;text-align:left">
     I am fond of technology, so I keep learning new stuffs and occasionally write <a href="https://julianwangnwu.github.io/year-archive/" style="color: #3BB9FF">notes</a> about them.
-I like numbers a lot, so I co-manage a mutual fund (~$10M) as a hobby since 2014.
-I like to travel and sometimes take photos.
+I like numbers and co-manage a mutual fund (~$10M) as a hobby since 2014.
+I travel around the world and sometimes take <a href="https://julianwangnwu.github.io/portfolio/"photos</a>.
 </p>